09. June 2020

 • What do I like about Prof. Kornhuber's digital teaching?

-Since our faculty and especially our matriculation takes almost all modules with a digital version, we can compare Prof. Kornhuber's teaching very well with other plans and processes.
+Since our faculty and especially our classes are almost all digital, Prof. Kornhuber's teaching is very good for us to compare with other plans and processes.

 This is a welcome change, as only one tool really needs to be used for the lecture and not countless different ones such as Webex, BBB, filr, OPAL, etc.

-In addition, only High Voltage Engineering has succeeded in carrying out the numerous practical courses digitally (in preparation for the upcoming face-to-face courses) together with the other lecturers.
+In addition, only High Voltage Engineering has succeeded in conducting the numerous practical courses digitally (in preparation for the upcoming face-to-face courses) together with the other lecturers.

 Overall, it is the very extensive feedback from discussions on questions that Prof. Kornhuber obtains that sets him apart from the other lecturers.
 In summary, it simply feels most like a conventional face-to-face course with a lot of student involvement.

-• What do I generally dislike about digital teaching?
+• What do I generally not like so much about digital teaching?

 I have deliberately omitted the professor from the question, as my points do not relate directly to Prof. Kornhuber, but to digital teaching in general.